dharmii/portfolio/README.md

 **Deployment**: Netlify

-You can view the live version of the portfolio here.
-(Replace # with the link to your hosted portfolio)
+You can view the live version of the portfolio here : https://dharmika-portfolio.netlify.app/